Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsection{Domain-invariant Verification of GKD}

-To further verify the domain-invariant representative ability of our proposed MSAN, we introduce a new quantitative metric named Fréchet Semantic Distance (FSD).
-The FSD is computed by the Fréchet Distance between the latent vectors from SAN (or TAN) and P-SAE.
+To further verify the domain-invariant representation ability of our proposed MSAN, we calculate the FSD between the latent vectors from SAN (or TAN) and the pre-trained semantic autoencoder.
 In ACT, the main step is to provide the domain-invariant regularization (the word `Alignment' in Fig.~\ref{fig:ACT}) for the TAN and SAN.
 This could restrict the latent vectors from these two models to align in the consistent semantic space, leading to domain-invariant representations.
-Thus, we conduct the comparative experiments on the above mentioned 5 datasets.
-As reported in Table.~\ref{tab:my-table5}, `w/ o' denotes dropping the alignment step when training the MSAN; `w/ A' denotes adopting the alignment step.
-After the alignment operation, the FSD of scratch-trained student model is dramatically decreased, which means the domain-specific features are mapped to be more domain-invariant.
-This also indicates the latent vectors embedded from SAN are more consistent with vectors embedded by TAN.
+As reported in Tab.~\ref{tab:my-table5}, `w/ o' denotes dropping the alignment step when training the MSAN; `w/ A' denotes adopting the alignment step.
+After the alignment operation, the FSD of the scratch-trained student model is dramatically decreased, which means the domain-specific features are mapped to be more domain-invariant.
+This also indicates the latent vectors embedded by SAN are more consistent with vectors embedded by TAN.
 Furthermore, after conducting the DCGD and DICD schemes, our GKD achieves much lower FSD than the scratch-trained student model with the 'w/ A' operation (\emph{i.e.} $1660.94\to146.85\to55.11$ in CHASEDB1 dataset).
-This proves that our proposed GKD could further facilitate better domain-invariant representations progressively.
+This proves that our GKD further facilitates better domain-invariant representations progressively.
 As for the direct testing datasets (\emph{i.e.} STARE, DRIVE, and LITS), the FSD of the student model is also significantly decreased after conducting our proposed GKD.